Are you curious about your ancestry?

 - Countries Vs. Regions

-An ancestry DNA test will not give you a country of origin, rather you will get a region.
+An ancestry DNA test will not give you a country of origin.
+Instead, you’ll get a region of origin.
 Countries change both in name and dominant populations from time to time.
 For example, Alsace-Lorraine is a small region bordering Germany and France.
-It was entirely Germanic prior to the 17th century.
-It was later annexed by France between the 17th and 18th century.
-In 1871, it reverted back to Germany.
-It was returned to France after World War 1.
+It was entirely Germanic before the 17th century.
+The region was annexed by France between the 17th and 18th century.
+In 1871, it reverted to Germany, and back to France again after World War 1.
 As a result, it is impossible to accurately determine whether your ancestors from that area were French or German using DNA.
 But you can safely determine whether your ancestors were from that region.
 Intermarriage and migration also affect the populations of a country over time.

 - DNA Mutations

-When DNA is passed down from generation to generation, it may go through slight changes with time.
+When DNA is passed down from generation to generation, it may go through slight changes.
 These changes are referred to as mutations.
 While they are harmless, they can affect the accuracy of ancestry DNA tests.
-Different groups and families create their own distinct mutations over time.
+Different groups and families create distinct mutations over time.
 This can take up to a millennium to occur.
 Currently, there are only 40 major groups of people with similar DNA that have been identified.